 - Longview Vineyard.
 One of the better-known wineries in Adelaide Hills, Longview Vineyard, is open daily from 11 in the morning to 5 in the evening, and are closed on holidays.
 It gets its name from the breathtaking view that will leave you with a smile on your face every time.
 The winery has won awards for their wines, making it an ideal place to stop by.

 - Bird in Hand Winery.
-Bird in Hand is best known for their wine, food, and art.
+Bird in Hand is best known for its wine, food, and art.
 It’s a favourite spot for wine enthusiasts.
 Most notably the Bird in Hand Merlot, which goes well with dinner on the terrace.
 It’s an excellent place for a wine-and-dine experience that will be slightly better than the ones you do at home.

 Located a little further from the CBD, Barrosa Valley is worth the one hour drive, as it is not only rich in flavourful wine but also history.
 This wine region has been in operation since at least 1842, and it is currently home to more than 500 grape growing families.
 So, you can never go wrong with any of the wineries in the area.